Joy Anne Sterling – Partner/CEO

 Joy returned to the United States to attend Yale University where she studied history and economics.
 She went into journalism.
 At 29, Joy was Deputy Bureau Chief for ABC Network News in Los Angeles.

-In 1985, Joy left ABC's hierarchy to join her family's business and made news headlines for the winery with her first achievement at Iron Horse: In November, 1985, the White House selected Iron Horse Sparkling Wine for the President's toast to peace at the first summit meeting with Mikhail Gorbachev in Geneva.
+In 1985, Joy left ABC's hierarchy to join her family's business and made news headlines for the winery with her first achievement at Iron Horse: In November, 1985, the White House selected Iron Horse Sparkling Wine for Ronal Reagan's toast to peace at the first summit meeting with Mikhail Gorbachev in Geneva.

 Joy quietly took up the reins as CEO at the start of 2006 after 20 years presenting the wines across the country, from La Mer at the Halekulani in Honolulu to the Four Seasons in New York.
-One of her major initiatives is an annual fundraising event, celebrating Earth Day at Iron Horse.
+One of her major initiatives is a special cuvee called Ocean Reserve created in partnership with National Geographic. $4, per bottle sold, goes to help establish marine protected areas and support sustainable fishing around the globe.

 Joy served on the Board of Trustees of the Leakey Foundation for ten years and is a member of National Geographic’s Grosvenor Council.
 She is the author of A Cultivated Life, published by Random House.